9dots/9dots.io-pages/OIwxiOb.md

 		- By leaning the tower in the opposite direction that the string is pulling, an effective counterbalance can be created.

 4. One possibility is for the string to be used to counterbalance a leaning spaghetti tower.![](http://uploads.9dots.io/OJEPMO1.png)

-## Elaborate
+## Elaborate - 10 minutes
 Distribute new materials to each group.
-Students have 20 minutes to use their new information to build a taller tower.
+Students have 10 minutes to use their new information to build a taller tower.

-## Evaluate
+## Evaluate - 5 minutes
 Ask students which team they though was the most creative with their design.

 - How did your own team work together to combine several creative ideas?